tigerabrodi/distributed-systems-2023-notes/README.md

 Different distributed systems may require different types of broadcast ordering depending on their specific needs for consistency and performance.

 # Broadcast algorithms

+Broadcast algorithms in distributed systems are methods for sending messages to many computers or nodes at once.

+1. **Basic Broadcast**: Send a message to each node one by one.
+Easy but can be slow and cause a lot of network traffic.

+2. **Flooding**: When a node gets a message, it sends it to all its neighbors.
+This spreads the message widely but can lead to too many copies of the same message.

+3. **Gossip Protocol**: Nodes randomly pick other nodes to send the message to.
+It's like spreading a rumor - eventually, many nodes get the message without overloading the network.

+4. **Multicast Broadcasting**: Send messages only to a specific group of nodes.
+It's like sending a group email only to certain people.

+5. **Reliable Broadcast**: Make sure if one node gets a message, all nodes will eventually get it.
+This is important for not losing any messages.

+6. **Ordered Broadcast**: Make sure all nodes get messages in the same order.
+This helps keep everything organized and consistent.

+Each method has its own benefits and is chosen based on what the network needs, like speed, reliability or keeping messages in order.

+# Replication

+Replication is the process of storing the same data on multiple machines.
+It is used to increase data availability and fault tolerance.

+A node that stores a copy of the data is called a replica.

+1. **Making Copies**: Replication involves creating exact copies of data or software services.
+This means having the same information stored on more than one computer.

+2. **Improving Reliability**: If one machine fails, the others can take over, because they have the same data or service.
+This is like having backup singers ready in case the lead singer loses their voice.

+3. **Faster Access**: Having copies in different locations means users can access data from the nearest source, making things faster and reducing delays.

+4. **Balancing Load**: When many users are accessing the same service, replication allows the load to be spread across multiple machines, preventing any single one from becoming overloaded.

+5. **Synchronization**: It's important to keep all the copies updated and consistent.
+When data changes in one place, it needs to be updated in all the other places too.

+# Quorums